Apple Notifies Rossiya Segodnya Of Ukrainian Intelligence Demand To Remove Agencys Apps - UrduPoint

 Apple Notifies Rossiya Segodnya Of Ukrainian Intelligence Demand To Remove Agency's Apps

-Apple notified the Rossiya Segodnya international news agency about the demand of the Security Service of Ukraine (SBU) to remove mobile applications of all brands of the agency from the Ukrainian segment of the AppStore, Rossiya Segodnya press office told Sputnik

-MOSCOW (UrduPoint News / Sputnik - 11th September, 2020) Apple notified the Rossiya Segodnya international news agency about the demand of the Security Service of Ukraine (SBU) to remove mobile applications of all brands of the agency from the Ukrainian segment of the AppStore, Rossiya Segodnya press office told Sputnik.
+MOSCOW (UrduPoint News / Sputnik - 12th September, 2020) Apple notified the Rossiya Segodnya international news agency on Friday about the demand of the Security Service of Ukraine (SBU) to remove mobile applications of all brands of the agency from the Ukrainian segment of AppStore, Rossiya Segodnya press office told Sputnik.

 Rossiya Segodnya said the letter received from Apple contained "a notification about the removal of the agency's applications from the Ukrainian segment of the AppStore at the request of the SBU."